sacooper/Faction/API.md

     - No Body, occurs on successful cration of friend request
 - Error: 403 Forbidden - user not logged in

-### Sending Response to a Faction
-#### /api/factions/respond
-- JSON object {fact}
-    - Considered true if fact set to "true", false otherwise
-- Success: 200 OK
-    - **Do we need request body here?**
-- Error: 403 forbidden - user not lgoged in

 ### Responding to a Friend Request
 #### /api/users/accept-friend (POST)
 - JSON object {username, accepted}